StefanoBelloni/EcoliSimulator/README.md

 The program EcoliSimulator is a command-line based simulator of different models for Ecoli, which produce graphical, numerical and Statistical analysis of the result obtained.
-The documentation can be found at https://stefanobelloni.github.io/EcoliSimulator/
+The documentation can be found at https://stefanobelloni.github.io/EcoliSimulator/ A small video about this program can be found at http://www.stefanobelloni.it/#EcoliSimulator
 -------------------------------------------------------------------------------

 Contents